coder/docs/workspaces/editors.md

 USER coder
 ```

-This is an example new `jupyter` script with the lab arguments.
-This file must be located in
+Below is an example `jupyter` script with the lab arguments.
+This file must
-the same folder as the Dockerfile to be copied during `docker build`
+be located in the same directory as the Dockerfile to be copied during `docker build`

 ```sh
 #!/bin/bash